 - Bachelor of Arts

 - Bachelor of Commerce

 - Bachelor of Education

 - Bachelor of Science

-- · Bachelor of Science in Engineering
+- Bachelor of Science in Engineering

+Dechelor of Science Work

 - Bachelor of Social Work

 TRANSFER OF COURSES

 Keyano College's University Studies program has been developed in close cooperation with the University of Alberta.
 The University approves courses before they are offered, and content and credit weights are identical to the University.